Find out which bitcoin debit card meets your needs when it comes to convenience, fees and currency support.

-BTC and USD are the most commonly supported currencies worldwide, but the supported crypto and fiat currencies will vary by card.
+BTC and USD are the most commonly supported currencies worldwide, but the supported cryptocurrencies and fiat currencies will vary by card.

 For example, CoinJar debit cards only support BTC and AUD, while TenX supports USD and European fiat currencies plus a wide range of cryptocurrencies.

 Make sure your chosen cryptocurrency debit card supports both the fiat and cryptocurrencies you want.

 What fees and charges should I be aware of?

 The fees are much like any other card.
 Not all providers will charge all of these, so if you want to minimise fees, shop around.

 - Card issuing fee.
 The cost of ordering a card.
 It might range from $0 to $30, and varies depending on whether it’s a physical or virtual card and if there are delivery expenses.